5 Easy Steps to Pay Off Credit Card Debt Over $10,000

 If you aren’t sure how to get started, set up a free consultation with a professional.
 Debt settlement companies and credit counseling agencies all offer free initial consultations.

-Pro tip: Some companies (like DebtHammer) offer multiple services and will assess your financial situation and offer advice on how to proceed.
+Pro tip: Some debt relief companies (like DebtHammer) offer multiple services and will assess your financial situation and offer advice on how to proceed.
 They will tell you straight up whether debt consolidation will work for you or if you need a debt settlement program.
+DebtHammer can even check your eligibility for debt consolidation loans with 30+ lenders at one time and there are no upfront fees.
+Tap here to schedule a free consultation.

 Debt settlement

-A professional debt settlement company will work with your creditors to settle your debts for an amount lower than your total debt.
+A professional debt settlement company will work with your creditors to settle your debts for payment amounts that are lower than your total debt.
 If your credit score has already taken a hit and you won’t qualify for a debt consolidation loan, debt settlement could be the way to go.

 The average debt settlement client pays about 80% of the total amount they owe after paying the debt settlement company’s fees.
 That makes it a quick and efficient way to get back on track.